stabilaprotocol/documentation-en/docs/developers/litefullnode.md

 The two datasets are split by the `latest_block_number`.
 Lite FullNode that startup by `Snapshot dataset` does not support query the historical data behind the `latest_block_number`, this tool also provides a merge function that can merge `History dataset` into the database of Lite FullNode.
 For more API details: [HTTP&GRPC APIs](#httpgrpc-apis)

-For more design details, please refer to: [TIP128](https://github.com/stabilaprotocol/tips/issues/128)

 ## Usage

 ### Options